 Knowledge and Abilities

-• Strong project management skills and the ability to oversee and manage multiple projects simultaneously, be sensitive to deadlines and changing priorities
+• Strong project management skills and the ability to work on multiple projects simultaneously, be sensitive to changing priorities, and meet time-sensitive deadlines

-• Strong written and verbal communication skills and the ability to communicate clearly and concisely, make public presentations, and write clear, concise reports
+• Strong written and verbal communication skills and the ability to communicate clearly and concisely and write clear, concise reports

-• Strong customer service skills and the ability to provide relevant information, find workable solutions, and resolve difficult issues
+• Strong customer services skills and the ability to effectively assist customers and resolve traffic-related issues

 • Strong work ethic and the ability to work both autonomously and within collaborative teams

-• Ability to lift, drag, and push files, paper and documents weighing up to 25 pounds
+• Ability to lift, carry, pull and push tools, supplies and other equipment weighing up to 25 pounds